 As a result, TechCrunch was missing several vital opportunities to be listed in the search results pages, which we remedied with the following actions:

-Also, Neil and his friends created a series of guidelines for TechCrunch staff writers to follow that help them to understand the importance of creating internal links between content pages, as well as how to do so effectively.
+Also, Neil and his friends created a series of guidelines for TechCrunch staff writers to help them understand the importance of creating internal links between content pages, as well as how to do so effectively.

 Going forward, this will enable the TechCrunch team to avoid future indexing issues on their own.